Supporting learner progression: assessment guidance

-- The curriculum published by Welsh Ministers will be a starting point for discussions for funded non-maintained settings that choose to adopt it.
+The curriculum published by Welsh Ministers is the starting point for discussions for funded non-maintained settings that choose to adopt it.
 For settings who have chosen to design and adopt their own curriculum the Enabling Learning guidance should be used as a starting point for discussions.

-Draft assessment arrangements for funded non-maintained nursery settings will be published on 1 September 2022.
-The draft guidance will support professional dialogue between leaders, practitioners, learners, parents, carers and external partners and will include:
+Draft assessment arrangements for funded non-maintained nursery settings were made available in summer 2022.
+The draft arrangements will support professional dialogue between leaders, practitioners, learners, parents, carers and external partners and will include:

-- draft guidance to support settings in developing a shared understanding of progression
+- guidance to support settings in developing a shared understanding of progression

-- draft guidance to support the on-going assessment of progression for learners in funded non-maintained nursery settings
+- guidance to support the on-going assessment of progression for learners in funded non-maintained nursery settings

-- draft on-entry assessment arrangements for funded non-maintained nursery settings.
+- on-entry assessment arrangements for funded non-maintained nursery settings.